pnvshravan/pnvshravan/README.md

 ### Introduction:
 **Hi there 👋**.

-I am **Proddatur Naga Venkata Shravan**, a CSE Undergrad from VTU.
+My name is **Proddatur Naga Venkata Shravan**, a CSE Undergrad from VTU.
 I'm an Tech Enthusiast, who loves to build things and explore new domains.

 - 🌱 I’m currently learning **Data Structures**, **Cloud Computing/DevOps** - AWS, **Flutter**,.....